QTL analysis

 2D genome scan

-A gene2Scan() function has two options just as geneScan functions.
-Note that one needs a coarser genotype (probability) matrix since the distance between any two markers in a chromosome is very close each other, often yielding a numerical error during the operation.
-This will be worse when the conversional MLMM is chosen to implement.
+A gene2Scan() function has two options just as gene1Scan functions; LOCO and penalization for both FlxQTL and MLMM models.
+Note that one needs a much coarser genotype (probability) matrix than that for 1D scan since the distance between any two markers in a chromosome is very close each other, often yielding a numerical error during the operation.
+This gets worse when the conversional MLMM is chosen to implement.
 The provided data for 2D scan can be processed by the R/qtl library with a sim.geno function by picking one of the simulated data sets, where step=5 and draws=16 are set for this Arabidopsis data.

 geno_2d = readdlm("data/Arabidopsis_genotypes_2d.csv",',';skipstart=1);